 Revel Energy has followed and will continue to closely monitor how the changes to Net Energy Metering will be implemented.
 With many different proposals and perspectives being presented and argued, NEM 3.0 is guaranteed to change the price of solar in California in the very near future.

-Commercial solar creates significant savings and positive cash flow from the moment it’s turned on, contact us today for a no-obligation energy evaluation for your business!
+The potential changes and impacts to net energy metering (NEM 3) are still up in the air.
+Commercial solar still creates significant savings and positive cash flow from the moment it’s turned on, contact us today for a no-obligation energy evaluation for your business!

 Please fill out the form below and a representative will contact you as soon as possible.